Any updated information regarding the CA fair employment investigation happening?

 We’ve been dragged through the mud in the press.
 People here have been obsessive with pay fairness for years, I seriously doubt there’s a systemic pay issue.
 But, our external reputation is bad on this topic due to the press coverage.

 I personally think this is political theater since Californians are demanding that the government get tough on sexual harassment and pay disparity and we are a convenient target with all of our bad press.
-We also don’t have a large legal department and we don’t give money to politicians (exact opposite of Hollywood).
+We also don’t have a large legal department and are ‘nice’.
 I’m sure the individual investigators think they are doing the right thing going after us, but I’m a lot more cynical about government now and it feels really unfair.

 - In that case, there should be no reason to hold back salary data.